sheikhhamza1501-dot/DSPD-Practicals/README.md

 • If the value that we are looking for is greater than the midpoint value, adjust the current array to start at the midpoint and print the index.
 • if the value that we are looking for is less than the midpoint value, adjust the current array to end at the midpoint  and print the index.
-• Continue until you find the value, or until the start reaches the end, 1	C.Write a program which creates a structure Student which must have the attribute Avg Marks with 3 more attributes sort the list of the student in descending order using Bubble sort.
+• Continue until you find the value, or until the start reaches the end,

+1 C .Write a program which creates a structure Student which must have the attribute Avg Marks with 3 more attributes sort the list of the student in descending order using Bubble sort.

 2	Design, Develop and Implement a menu driven Program in C for the following operations on STACK of Integers (Array Implementation of Stack with maximum size MAX)
 a.
 Push an Element on to Stack